costakevinn/costakevinn/README.md

 **Bachelor of Science (B.Sc.) in Physics**
 Federal University of Espírito Santo (UFES), Brazil — 2018–2023
 Thesis in Machine Learning and Probabilistic Modeling.
-CNPq-funded research applying Python to predictive modeling, time series analysis, and data-driven problem solving.
+CNPq-funded research applying Python to predictive modeling and time series analysis.

 **Technical Degree in IT Support & Systems**
 Federal Institute of Espírito Santo (IFES), Brazil — 2016–2017
-Training in systems integration, process automation, and structured technical problem-solving.
+Training in systems integration and structured technical problem-solving.